Situated in the centre of the British Isles, the Isle of Man is

 not part of the United Kingdom, and is instead an internally

 It is an established and respected international finance centre, built on political and fiscal stability, low taxation and a fully supported modern infrastructure.
 The island is also quickly establishing itself as a leading e-commerce platform, thanks to funding provided by the Government.

 Tynwald, the Island's 1000 year old Parliament, makes its own laws and oversees all internal administration, fiscal and social policies.
-Both individuals and companies resident in the Isle of Man for income tax purposes enjoy complete independence from the United Kingdom on matters of direct taxation.
-The Island's taxation system is quite separate from that of its neighbour.
+Both individuals and companies resident here enjoy complete independence from the United Kingdom on matters of direct taxation (the Island's taxation system is quite separate from that of its neighbour).

 Although not directly a member of the European Union, the island does have a special relationship with it - set out in Protocol 3 to the United Kingdom's Treaty of Accession.